Traders and Shops (1930s - 1950s)

 Kerney – painter and decorator at No 42 Alfreton Road.
 He also had premises on Siddalls Road Derby.
 Ralph, one of his sons, became landlord of the Bell and Harp

 Sewage Works – opposite Toll Bar Stores but on the other side of the canal.
 Access was by a track past the Clock House.
 Apparently tomato plants were also on supply!
-(Tomato seeds can pass through the human digestive system and arrive at the sewage works unharmed where there is a plentiful supply of fertiliser).
+(Tomato seeds can pass through the human digestive system and arrive at the sewage works unharmed where there is a plentiful supply of fertilizer).

 Toll Bar Stores – 54 Alfreton Road approximately on the site of the old Toll House.
 Shop was run by Mr. Evans.
 Later by Mr Gibson, then Mr. Boffey.